 - “If you don’t perfect talent, it doesn’t matter that you identified it”

 These bullets come from a presentation by neuro-scientist Dr John Sullivan, author of The Brain Always Wins.
-I have not read the book yet.

 Think about the implications of especially the set of four sub-bullets.
 They relate directly to yelling at players and creating and environment based on fear of failure.
 I’ve written before on the yelling subject, so my feelings are well established, and these observations back them up.
+How you talk about errors matters a lot.

 I was struck when I read the article in question because of how closely it mirrored what I heard from inside a program with a new coach who yelled a lot.
 The program was set back because the new coach created an environment of fear and uncertainty – even in the staff.